 Civil Service positions are available in departments throughout the University campus in full-time or part-time capacities.
-Information regarding civil service job openings can be obtained on the Human Resources website at siuc.edu/~humres/ or by calling the Human Resources Hotline at (618) 536-2116.
+Information regarding civil service job openings can be obtained on the Human Resources web-site at SIU Carbondale.edu/~humres/ or by calling the Human Resources Hotline at (618) 536-2116.